 Despite several attempts made by researchers, there is no clear definition on the concept of «smart learning» (Duran-Sanchez et al. 2018; Kim et al. 2013; Lee et al. 2013; Lee et al. 2015; Sung 2015).
 The purpose of this study is to examine the concept of «smart learning».

 Before defining smart learning, it is worth noting that in scientific works, the authors use such concepts as smart education, intelligent education, intelligent learning, and others.
-The author of this master thesis has focused on the main term, which is devoted to the master's thesis «smart learning» simply to avoid unnecessary redundancy and to ensure consistency throughout the dissertation.
+The author of this master thesis has focused on the main term, which is devoted to the master's thesis «smart learning» simply to avoid unnecessary redundancy and to ensure consistency throughout the Master Thesis.

 Smart learning is the learning activity which can enable high learning experiences, high content suitability, and high learning efficient (Liu, Huang, Chang, 2016).
 Unfortunately, at this stage there are no generally accepted criteria for evaluating a smart education system.
 In other words, it is necessary to understand what kind of education can be considered smart and by what criteria to assess the level of smartness.
 Consider the key characteristics and definitions of smart learning given by different authors:

 Table 1.
-Comparison of definitions of smart learning
+Definitions of smart learning